 Once Amex Blue Cash Everyday reports your account information to a credit bureau, it may take a few days before the updates appear on your credit report.
 New Amex Blue Cash Everyday cardholders may not see any new credit account info on their credit report for one or two billing periods after getting a card.

 American Express reports to credit bureaus once per month, typically updating Experian, Equifax, and TransUnion within 5 days of a card’s billing cycle ending.
-Since Amex billing cycles are usually based on the opening date of cardholders’ accounts, there is no set day on which American Express reports to credit bureaus.… read full answer
+Since Amex billing cycles are usually based on the opening date of cardholders’ accounts, there is no set day on which American Express reports to credit bureaus.

-American Express approval odds are best for people with good or excellent credit scores (700+), enough annual income to demonstrate the ability to pay the card’s annual fee (if there is one) and the entire balance in full, when applicable.
+American Express approval odds are best for people with at least good credit (700+).
+Cardholders should also have enough annual income to pay the card’s annual fee (if there is one) and the entire balance in full, when applicable.
 Minimal debt and steady employment are also important.

 In order to report to the credit bureaus, a business must first qualify as a data furnisher.
 Depending on the credit bureau, the business may need a minimum number of customer accounts in order to achieve data furnisher status.
 For example, TransUnion requires a business to have at least 100 customer accounts.
-So, a local credit union, for instance, would need at least 100 customers with credit accounts to become a data furnisher with TransUnion.… read full answer
+So, a local credit union, for instance, would need at least 100 customers with credit accounts to become a data furnisher with TransUnion.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.